MugeniAI05/MugeniAI05.github.io/_posts/2024-05-26-fraud-detection-using-ML.md

 ### Context <a name="overview-context"></a>

-We used a publicly available dataset of credit card transactions to build a machine learning pipeline for fraud detection.
+I used a publicly available dataset of credit card transactions to build a machine learning pipeline for fraud detection.
 Fraudulent transactions are rare but costly — identifying them quickly and accurately can save institutions millions.

 The key challenge in this project was working with a highly **imbalanced dataset** where only a small fraction of observations were fraud.
-This meant that traditional accuracy metrics weren’t sufficient, and we had to focus on F1-score, precision, recall, and AUC.
+This meant that traditional accuracy metrics weren’t sufficient, and I had to focus on F1-score, precision, recall, and AUC.

-We aimed to build models that can generalize well and flag suspicious transactions, helping stakeholders take timely action to prevent financial losses.
+I aimed to build models that can generalize well and flag suspicious transactions, helping stakeholders take timely action to prevent financial losses.

 <br>
 <br>

 ### Actions <a name="overview-actions"></a>

-We began by performing **data preprocessing**, including:
+I began by performing **data preprocessing**, including:

 - Handling missing values
 - Dropping ID columns
 - Scaling numerical features (e.g., `Amount`) using `StandardScaler`
 - Splitting the dataset into training and test sets

-We also addressed the **class imbalance** using methods like:
+I also addressed the **class imbalance** using methods like:

 - `class_weight='balanced'` in Logistic Regression
 - `scale_pos_weight` in XGBoost

-We trained and evaluated three classification models:
+I trained and evaluated three classification models:

 * Logistic Regression
 * XGBoost Classifier